open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/how-to-guides/data-quality-observability/quality/configure.md

 ---
-title: Data Quality
+title: Configure Data Quality
-slug: /quality-and-observability/data-quality
+slug: /how-to-guides/data-quality-observability/quality/configure
 ---

-# Data Quality
+# Configure Data Quality

 Learn how you can use OpenMetadata to define Data Quality tests and measure your data reliability.